 He continued, “It never made sense to me.
 A style of music is what you make of your lyric.
 I always looked at it as an opportunity to turn people’s eyes to the king.
 Even my own father, at a certain point, when I said I was doing, ‘God hip-hop, Christian hip-hop’, he couldn’t get over the fact that it was rap.
 I put a lyric to one of my songs on his pillow one night and when he went to bed he read them without a beat and he suddenly understood it.
 He got behind me.”

 The biggest struggle back then was trying to show people it was Christian.
 Outside of that, they were trying to show the Christian music industry that it wasn’t a passing fad.
-A quick look over at the mainstream in the late 80s, early 90s shows hip-hop starting to infiltrate the culture.
+A quick look over at the mainstream in the late 80s, and early 90s shows hip-hop starting to infiltrate the culture.

 “They needed to embrace what we do as art and a style of music that was going to stay around.
 I never had a single doubt about that,” stated Toby.
 “It always kind of freaked me out, it twisted my mind out how they couldn’t look at it like, this is jazz, this is blues, this is rock & roll, rap has proved to evolve and grow essentially.”

 TobyMac said that hip-hop “completely swept me off my feet.”
-He sites the socially conscious music coming from New York and rappers of that era and the fun party sounds of groups like Sugar Hill Gang with fueling his passion.
+He cites the socially conscious music coming from New York and rappers of that era and the fun party sounds of groups like Sugar Hill Gang with fueling his passion.

 He wanted to reach people with a message and communicate in a fun way.
 Over 30 years later, he’s still that kid.